PrivateAIM/hub/packages/server-core/README.md

-# Central - API 🌴
+# Hub - Server Core 🌴

 [![npm version](https://badge.fury.io/js/@personalhealthtrain%2Fcentral-api.svg)](https://badge.fury.io/js/@personalhealthtrain%2Fcentral-api)

-This repository contains the Central API of the Personal Health Train (PHT).
+This repository contains the server core service of the HUB ecosystem.
-It communicates with some services of the PHT and need therefore to be configured properly, like described in the following sections.
+It communicates with some services of FLAME and need therefore to be configured properly, like described in the following sections.

 ## Configuration